OpenID Federation policy guide

 -

 To ensure interoperability between entities at the protocol level – When the metadata contains optional parameters or must be configured in a certain way to ensure all entities can successfully interop with one another.
 In OpenID Connect an example of this is that both providers and relying parties must publish support for the same method(s) of client authentication.
-If that isn’t observed a login requests may fail due to the client using an inappropriate authentication method.
+If that isn’t observed a login request may fail due to the client using an inappropriate authentication method.

 -